juzhiyuan/wordpress-cdn/README-en.md

 ## Usage
 1. Activate this plugin;
 2. Click Settings menu on the left of dashboard, and click the `wordpress-oss` button；
-3. Fill out the configuration：
+3. Fill out the whole configuration：

 ## Note
 1. All uploaded files will be removed from your host server after the upload success；